7

 Georgetown

-Georgetown’s central location lets residents enjoy a range of outdoor activities, from hiking through state forests, to digging their feet in the sandy Atlantic coastline.
-The town also offers a mix of home ages and a local shopping and dining hub downtown.
-“It’s a growing town that’s just 30 minutes from the beach,” says Beth Conaway, a Realtor
+Georgetown’s central location lets residents enjoy a range of outdoor activities, from hiking through state forests to digging their feet into the sandy Atlantic coastline.
+This southern Delaware town also offers a mix of home ages and a downtown shopping and dining hub.
+“It’s a growing town that’s just 30 minutes from the beach,” says Beth

 • Average Value